 Strong customer service

 When everyone is talking to each other, customer service immediately improves.
-For example, when your communication is streamlined between marketing and sales, the marketing team informs the sales staff of a new deal, then the floor staff will then effectively communicate this to the customer.
+For example, when your communication is streamlined between marketing and sales, the marketing team informs the sales staff of a new deal, and then the floor staff will then effectively communicate this to the customer.
 This results in a satisfied customer, a confident staff member and highly effective customer service.

 It stands to reason that transparent communication builds trust between staff members.
 By informing everyone about important company information, there will be less chance of mishaps and inefficiencies.

-5 tip for good inter-departmental communication
+Five tips for good inter-departmental communication

 1. Connect the dots